 So it’s sad when I see postings on the Childless by Choice Project Facebook page by a member who is mourning the arrival of a baby for a beloved character of their favorite series.
 It seems that the writers in Hollywood just can’t wrap their brains around the idea that their character might actually want to remain childfree, and those funny, quirky, irreverent characters eventually fall victim to the writer’s pen or their contracts run out, whichever comes first.
 Either way we are left with another cool childfree person who is sucked down into the black hole of parenthood, never to be seen again inside of a smoky bar or at the Comic-Com after party.

 Fortunately, we now have a lot more real-life childfree role models, some married, some not but all accessible via a simple Internet search.
 Just Google childfree celebrities and you’ll see what I mean.
 There’s still a few left that haven’t succumbed to the allure, or Oops, of parenthood, and there’s probably a childfree couple in your neighborhood if you take the time to find them.
 They are the ones that are lingering at the coffee shop around closing time, perhaps taking a rest after walking their dog.
 They are the volunteers at the pet shelter, and that crazy couple who volunteer to be Youth ministers at your church.
 They are your aunts, your uncles, and maybe even your sibling.

 Embrace them all.
-And if there’s one person whom you think merits special recognition, please nominate him/her as childfree person of the year at this link!
+And if there’s one person whom you think merits special recognition, please nominate him/her as the childfree person of the year!